Biomedical-Imaging-Group/GlobalBioIm/README.md

 ## Getting started

-Download or clone this repository and run the script *setMatlabPath.m* which will update your Matlab path with the library.
+Download or clone this repository and run the script *setGlobalBioImPath.m* which will update your Matlab path with the library.

 ## Documentation